Lesser Antillean iguana

 The Lesser Antillean iguana (Iguana delicatissima) is a large arboreal lizard endemic to the Lesser Antilles.
-It is one of three species of lizard of the genus Iguana and is in severe decline due to habitat destruction, introduced feral predators, hunting, and hybridization with its introduced sister species, the green iguana (Iguana iguana).
+It is one of two species of lizard of the genus Iguana and is in severe decline due to habitat destruction, introduced feral predators, hunting, and hybridization with its introduced sister species, the green iguana (Iguana iguana).
 Successful captive breeding of this species has been limited to only two instances, as most captive-laid eggs tend to be infertile.

 Other common names for it are Lesser Antillean green iguana or West Indian iguana.

 Etymology and taxonomy

 The generic name iguana is derived from iwana, a Spanish form of the Taino name for the species.
 Its specific name delicatissima is Latin for "delicate".
 The species was first officially described by Austrian naturalist Josephus Nicolaus Laurenti in 1768.

 Anatomy and morphology

 The Lesser Antilles iguana has a more blocky, shortened face than the green iguana and lacks the distinctive stripe pattern present along the green iguana's tail.
-The feature that most easily distinguishes these two species is the large, round scale that the green iguana has below each ear hole but which the Lesser Antillean iguana lacks.
+The features that most easily distinguish these two species are the large, round scale below each ear as well as a striped tail which are both present in the green iguana but which the Lesser Antillean iguana lack.
+Recently, an assessment of morphometric and scale characters between green iguanas and the Lesser Antillean iguana showed another 13 characters that are different between both species, with green iguanas having relatively longer tails.